Vaishnavi639/Dagster-Elasticsearch/README.md

 # Dagster-Elasticsearch
-Baisc Dagster workflow for creating indexes and connecting with Elasticsearch
+Baisc Dagster workflow for creating indexes and connecting with Elasticsearch Dagster is a ETL tool and is usually considererd to be better than Airflow